 7. The fun doesn’t stop with your chickens

 Though your flock with definitely experience huge benefits from apple cider vinegar becoming a regular part in their diet, there are still so many other ways to use this wonderful natural product.
 People consume apple cider vinegar to help boost their own immune system and add some flavour to a meal.
 It’s a popular ingredient used in salad dressings, smoothies and herbal teas.
 Also, people use apple cider vinegar to help clean all sort of things around their home: from kitchen counters, to scummy old feeders and waterers to the chicken coop itself - grease and grime are no match for apple cider vinegar!
 Just because a lot of Chicken Ladies invest in apple cider vinegar to help secure their hens’ health that doesn't necessarily mean that your chickens get to have all the fun.
 There are so many ways you can enjoy the benefits of apple cider vinegar in your home.

 The advantages of including apple cider vinegar as a regular part of your flock’s diet is a simple way to boost the overall health and longevity of your beloved girls.
 Keeping your chooks in good health is one of the purest ways you can express you love, dedication and appreciation for all that they do for you.
-A Taj Mahal, Penthouse or Mansion coop is also one of the easiest ways to show you love your chickens.
 If you’re planning on keeping chickens or have been a long time chicken lover, do consider investing in apple cider vinegar to help promote a healthy lifestyle for you and your chooks.